Higgins147/Fibonnacci/readme.md

+# Graduate Diploma in IT:
-# MSc Project
+## Java Project

-Write the Fibonnacci sequence using Java
+Write the Fibonnacci sequence